lacuna-tech/mobility-data-specification/agency/README.md

 ## Trips

 The `/trips` endpoint is a subset of the similar endpoint in Provider, except it's push instead of pull.
-It receives trip information that is above and beyond what is encoded in the event and telemetry streams.
+It receives trip information that is above and beyond what is encoded in the register, event and telemetry streams.

 The requirements for how soon a trip record must be posted after is part of the Service Level Agreement between Agencies and Providers.